UCS

 Although Let's Talk counselors are mental health professionals, Let's Talk is not a substitute for formal counseling or psychotherapy and does not constitute mental health treatment.
 Let's Talk is for consultation about a specific problem.
 Most students come to Let's Talk only once or twice.
 It is also a place where students are able to have questions answered about formal counseling.
 Your Let's Talk counselor can help you determine whether formal counseling would be useful for you.

-University Counseling Services would like to thank our campus partners for their support of Let’s Talk and their generosity in the provision of space for Let’s Talk: DREAM (Dreamers, Resources, Empowerment, Advocacy, and Mentorship) Center, Education Opportunity Program (EOP), Student Housing, Pride Center, Black House, International and Exchange Student Center, Oasis Wellness Center, and Athletics.
+University Counseling Services would like to thank our campus partners for their support of Let’s Talk and their generosity in the provision of space for Let’s Talk: Athletics, Black House, DREAM (Dreamers, Resources, Empowerment, Advocacy, and Mentorship) Center, Hillel 818, International and Exchange Student Center, Oasis Wellness Center, Omatsu House, Pride Center, and Student Housing.